guillaume-humbert/python3-sqlalchemy/doc/_sources/orm/query.txt

     q = session.query(SomeMappedClass)

-Following is the full interface for the :class:`Query` object.
+Following is the full interface for the :class:`.Query` object.

 .. autoclass:: sqlalchemy.orm.query.Query
    :members: